Athemane/Maniac/README.md

 #                                            #
 ##############################################

-# Program Name:
+# Program Name: MANIAC
-File Sorter with GUI Folder Selection (macOS)

-# Description:
-This C program lets you pick a folder using a macOS Finder window, then sorts the files inside by their extension (file type).
+# Description: This C program lets you pick a folder using a macOS Finder window,
+then sorts the files inside by their extension.

 It creates subfolders for each extension and renames the files inside each folder with numbered filenames like 001.txt, 002.pdf, etc.